learn-co-curriculum/precollege-summer-advanced-web-design-track/day-06/lectures/hashes/LECTURE.md

 ### Access a Value of a Hash

-Accessing the Value associated with a key is very similiar to Array syntax
+Accessing the Value associated with a key is very similar to Array syntax

 To discover what a dog says we could type: